 Bodybuilders often specifically prefer growth hormone secretagogues (GHS).
 Some of the GHS which are popular choices are:

 Ghrelin and compounds which mimic its mode of action: Ipamorelin, lenomorelin, anamorelin, macimorelin and tabimorelin to name a few.

-Use of non-sterile needles to inject GHS can lead to life-threatening infections.
+The use of non-sterile needles to inject GHS can lead to life-threatening infections.

-The bottom line
+Peptides & Bodybuilding – The bottom line

 Supplement companies often promote the peptides as factors that help boost muscle growth, enhance fat metabolism and improve workout efficiency.
 Unfortunately, there is not enough scientific evidence to support such commercial claims.
-GHS peptides are currently banned in professional sports and the safety of their long-term use is unknown.
+GHS peptides are currently banned in professional sports, and the safety of their long-term use is unknown.
 Only a few of the GHS are approved to be used for treating specific medical conditions.
-Hence, off-the-shelf use of these molecules are not recommended for health reasons.
+Hence, off-the-shelf use of these molecules is not recommended for health reasons.